isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 <li>Providers who offer or intend to offer both LCS are required to submit separate licence applications and obtain a licence for each LCS.</li>

 <li>With effect from the commencement of the licensing framework on 4 April 2022, all providers who are engaged in the business of providing LCS, have until 4 October 2022 to apply for a licence.
 Providers who have submitted their licence application to CSRO between 4 April 2022 and 4 October 2022, may continue to engage in the business until a decision is made on their licence application.
 Any providers providing the LCS after 4 October 2022, without having lodged an application for a licence, will be deemed to be operating illegally.
-In the event that the application for a licence is refused, the provider would not be allowed to engage or continue to engage in the business of providing the LCS.</li>
+In the event that the application for a licence is refused, the provider would not be allowed to engage or continue to engage in the business of providing the LCS.</li><br>

 <div id="submit-application">

-<u><h4>Submit Application</h></u>
+### Submit Application

 #### Criteria for Grant of a Licence
 To be eligible for a licence, applicant is required to be fit and proper.